Jean-Pierre Claris de Florian: Life

-He left the army soon after and began to write comedies, and was elected to the Académie française in 1788.
-On the outbreak of the French Revolution he retired to Sceaux, but he was soon discovered and imprisoned; and though Robespierre's death spared him, he died a few months later still in prison.
-The cause of death was tuberculosis.
+He left the army soon after, began to write comedies, and was elected to the L'Académie Française in 1788.
+At the outbreak of the French Revolution, he retired to Sceaux but was soon discovered and imprisoned.
+Although Robespierre's death spared him, he died from tuberculosis a few months later on 13 September 1794 while still in prison.

 Works

 To later readers, Florian was chiefly known as the author of pretty fables well suited as reading for the young, but his contemporaries praised him also for his poetical and pastoral novels.
-Florian was very fond of Spain and its literature, doubtless owing to the influence of his Castilian mother, and both abridged and imitated the works of Cervantes.
+He also abridged and imitated the works of Cervantes.

-Florian's first literary efforts were comedies; his verse epistle Voltaire et le serf du Mont Jura and an eclogue Ruth were crowned by the Académie française in 1782 and 1784 respectively.
-In 1782 also he produced a one-act prose comedy, Le Bon Ménage, and in the next year Galatie, a romantic tale in imitation of the Galatea of Cervantes.
-Other short tales and comedies followed, and in 1786 appeared Numa Pompilius, an undisguised imitation of Fénelon's Telémaque.
+Florian's first literary efforts were comedies; his verse epistle Voltaire et le serf du Mont Jura and an eclogue Ruth were recognized by L'Académie Française in 1782 and 1784 respectively.
+In 1782 also he produced a one-act prose comedy, Le Bon Ménage; then, in 1783, Galatie, a romantic tale in imitation of the Galatea of Cervantes, appeared.
+Other short tales and comedies followed, and in 1786 Numa Pompilius, an undisguised imitation of Fénelon's Telémaque, was distributed.